 He also discussed the increasing global presence of African art.

-There’s some incredible work coming out of Africa.
-African artists around the world are getting a huge amount of attention, and rightly so, because they all have these incredibly rich and powerful stories behind them, and there’s an enormous amount of creative energy.
-Especially in the last sort of three years, there’s been the emergence of the Contemporary African Art Fair in London, which also has an edition in New York, and I think they’re starting a third one in Morocco, I believe, next year.
+There is groundbreaking work coming out of Africa.
+African artists around the world are getting a huge amount of attention, because they all have incredibly rich and powerful stories behind them, and there’s an enormous amount of creative energy.
+It seems like very much a narrative of the future.
+The recognition of the Contemporary African Art Fair in London in the last four years for me shows this, which also has an edition in New York, and a third edition in Morocco, I believe, next year.